Inindo: Way of the Ninja

-Inindo: Way of the Ninja (伊忍道　打倒信長 or Inindou Datou Nobunaga, スーパー伊忍道　打倒信長 or Super Inindou Datou Nobunaga in its Super Famicom version) is a 1991 role-playing video game developed and published by Koei for the Super Famicom and Japanese home computers.
+Inindo: Way of the Ninja (伊忍道　打倒信長 or Inindō Datō Nobunaga, スーパー伊忍道　打倒信長 or Super Inindō Datō Nobunaga in its Super Famicom version) is a 1991 role-playing video game developed and published by Koei for the Super Famicom and Japanese home computers.
 Originally exclusive to Japan, the game later saw a release in North America for the Super Nintendo Entertainment System (SNES) in 1993.
 The game is a fictional account of Japan's warring states period.

 Plot

 Set in 1582, the player assumes the role of an Iga ninja whose village has been destroyed by the conquest of the demonic warlord Oda Nobunaga.
 The ninja must travel across feudal Japan, enlisting the aid of numerous ninja, sages, hermits, ronin, samurai, wizards and other companions, in order to avenge his clan.

 The game is a fictitious account of the end of Oda Nobunaga's campaign to conquer and unify all of Japan.
 The beginning of the game references the rebellion of Akechi Mitsuhide at Honnō-ji Temple, where the historical Nobunaga died by committing seppuku.
 The time of the game over point (the year 1601) would be just prior to the birth of the Tokugawa shogunate under Tokugawa Ieyasu.